Here's the lowdown on infant etiquette. Pass this along to your friends.

 "Don't assume baby genders." —ariel06

 Babies look like babies.
 Okay, there.
-I said it.
+We said it.
 Seriously, it can be really tough to tell whether there's a Sadie or a Seth in that onesie, so err on the side of caution.
 (No one wants to hear their little princess described as handsome or manly.)

 Instead: Unless baby's shirt is clearly labeled Mama's Boy or Sweet Baby Girl, hold your tongue.
 When you have the urge to gush, go gender-neutral with something like, "What a gorgeous baby!"
 Cliché?
 Yes.
 But for good reason.